sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

       vFeatRef <- 'activity'
       vFeatRef[2:(nrow(vFeatLblData)+1)] <- vFeatLblData$V1

-The second reshaping ment to allow the features names to be used as variable names for the measurements in the merged data set 'vMergeData'.
+The second reshaping meant to allow the features names to be used as variable names for the measurements in the merged data set 'vMergeData'.
 As the features names contain characteres which are not valid in variable names, the not valid characters have been removed from them.

       vFeatLblData <- vFeatLblData %>% mutate(V2 = gsub('-','',V2)) %>%
                                        mutate(V2 = gsub(',','',V2)) %>%